voteagora/near-deployment-guides/halborn_runbook.md

 - Approvers (A): Security Council signers via governance
 - Executor (R): governance account (DAO/multisig)
 - Verifier (C): independent observers attest to hashes and outcomes
+- Initiator (I): A member from the governance team to facilitate the ceremony

 ---